redradrat/redradrat.github.io/src/content/about.md

 Technical Test Consultant

 > Working as a Technical Test Consultant with different clients in Switzerland and Austria, I had a chance to understand the fundamentals of Test Automation in high-risk business areas (banking) and an understanding of the infrastructural and operational dependencies for efficient test automation.
-Tricentis was a great employer, that grew a lot since then - awsome to see!
+Tricentis was a great employer, that grew a lot since then - awesome to see!

 * Test Automation
 * Test Infrastructure